 You can monitor the unit labor cost on the OECD website: https://data.oecd.org/fr/lprdty/couts-unitaires-de-main-d-uvre.htm

-The following graphic shows the unit labor cost from 1996 until 2022.
+The following graphic shows the unit labor cost from 1996 to 2022.
 The pandemic crisis caused unprecedented instability in labor costs.
 The current level (2022-Q2) is slightly higher than the pre-crisis level:

 Gold price

-The gold price appears to have started a bearish trend since April 2022, which is deflationist:
+The gold price appears to have started a bearish trend since April 2022, which is deflationary:

 Oil price

 Each economic situation is particular.
-In the current period, the oil price variation strongly impacted inflation.
-Watching this asset is essential to know if the inflation peak is passed.
+In the current period, oil price fluctuations have had a significant impact on inflation.
+Monitoring this asset is essential to determine if the inflation peak has been reached.

 The peak in the oil price appears to be over, and the price has decreased since June 2022: